meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 * Sclust is sensible to inputs.
 Results shows variability, mostly in default mode with quality over 0.
 * In default mode, quality 0 leads always to better ARI.
 With quality 0, results looks alike for default or accurate mode.
 For other qualities, pattern changes with less high ARI and more variability.
 * Singletons percentage rises for 99% threshold (median of 23%), which is an expected pattern.
 More the threshold is high, more the clusters will be split.
 However, singletons percentage very slightly increases from 95 to 97 % threshold (median 4% to 5% for quality 0)
-* Accurate mode increases execution time by X%.
+* Accurate mode increases execution time.
+For sample01 with id 97 and quality 0, execution time is 37.20s with default mode and 882.79 s with accurate mode.

 **Conclusion** : As accurate mode is much slower than default, we chooses to keep default mode with quality 0 and threshold 97 for evaluation against other tools.